-If you don't want to cut up your magazine, or if you need more flaggers, we have a download of both the alphabet and the flagger!
+In this issue, we also have abird mix-up!
+If you don't want to cut up your magazine, or if you need more birds, we have adownload!
 Enjoy!

 The target audience for each magazine is children ages 3–8, or children who are being read to and/or are just learning to read—but because children are never far from their siblings and caregivers, we created a magazine that can be enjoyed by all ages, from 1 to 100.